vieiramanda11/alpha-blog/README.md

   * Belongs to a user

 * Categories
-  * Create and update only from owner
+  * Create and update only from administrator
   * Has_many articles

 ## Getting started